-The Dome9 Compliance Engine applies the bundles you selected to the cloud environments you select approximately every hour, and updates the compliance results that are shown in the Compliance Dashboard.
-Notifications are sent out according to the Notification Policy configured for each bundle/account
+The CloudGuard Dome9 Compliance Engine will apply the bundles to cloud environments approximately every hour, and update the compliance results that are shown in the Compliance Dashboard.
+Notifications of findings (issues) are sent out according to Notification Policies that are configured for each bundle/account.

-automatic notification of results or changes by email or SNS, or on Dome9 Console
+automatic notification of results or changes by email, SNS, or on Dome9 Console

 Security/Compliance managers receive a weekly high-level report.